kawu/concraft-pl/README.md

 If you want to use a preprocessing pipeline significantly different from the standard one (Maca), you should first train your own Concraft model.
-To train the model on analysed data use the `--noana` training option.
+To train the model on analysed data use the `--noana` training flag.

-Use the same `--noana` option when you want to tag analysed data.
+Use the same `--noana` flag when you want to tag analysed data.
 Input format should be the same as the output format.
 This option is currently not supported in the client/server mode.